Admissions to Reading Girls’ School

 Reading Girls’ School’s admissions process is in line with the coordinated secondary school admissions scheme as set out in the DfE School Admissions Code 2014.
-The Governing Body of Reading Girls’ School is responsible for admissions to the school and for publishing the following admissions policy.
+The Trustees of Reading Girls’ School are responsible for admissions to the school and for publishing the following admissions policy.
 Admissions to the school are part of the co-ordinated admissions scheme of Reading Borough Council.

 Students will be admitted at age 11.
-The admission number 170 places has been set with regard to the net capacity of the school.
-Up to 42 of the 170 places may be selected by ability.
+The admission number, 180 places has been set with regard to the net capacity of the school.
+Up to 42 of the 180 places may be selected by ability.

 The criteria for admissions, which are only applied when there are more applications than places, are:

 1. Girls in Public Care (looked after children) and children who were looked after but ceased to be so because they were adopted (or became subject to a residency order).